yogi-dad/how-to-deploy-nodejs-app-using-github-action-on-ec2/readme.md

 sudo ln -s "$NVM_DIR/versions/node/$(node version)/bin/pm2" "/usr/local/bin/pm2"
 ```

-That's it. once its done you can commit the workflow file and test your deployment.
+That's it. once it's done, you can commit the workflow file and test your deployment.

 Thanks for reading and Happy deployment!